rewindio/terraform-rewindio-example/README.md

 An example repo showing the general layout of most of our Terraform repos at Rewind and illustrating how the Terraform Github actions are configured.

-This repo is an example to accompany the blog post at TBD
+This repo is an example to accompany the blog post [Automated Terraform Deployments to AWS with Github Actions](https://medium.com/@dnorth98/automated-terraform-deployments-to-aws-with-github-actions-c590c065c179)

 ## Usage